Saturday, June 7, 2025

 C11 was uneventful.
 There is no C10.

 I fell behind and missed C12, but it was in my plan to stop at Whitehall since there were several free docks in Whitehall.
-After C12, were anchorages.
-It was 4PM and I think I had enough.
+After C12, there were anchorages.
+It was 4PM, and I had had enough.

-I walked through a bit of Whitehall but it was not too interesting.
+I walked through a bit of Whitehall, but it wasn't exciting.
+I expected Whitehall to be more whatever.
 I bought some used DVDs

 Tuesday, June 3, 2025